rsimmons/voracious/README.md

 # Development

-(Note: development has only been tested on macOS, though effort has been made to make it cross-platform)

 ## Overview and repo structure

 Voracious is mostly built as a single-page web app with React (using `create-react-app`), and then packaged as a cross-platform desktop app using Electron.
 As with a normal `create-react-app`-based app, the bulk of the code is in `src/` with some static resources in `public/`.
 The output of webpack (after `yarn react-build`) will go into `build/`.
 Electron-builder is used to package the resulting build into an Electron-based app, with its output going to `dist/`.